jimmy-hughes/coms-6998-research/README.md

+# COMS6998 Research Final

+James Hughes
+uni: jh3978
+May 8, 2020

+# Abstract

+# Tools
+Kaldi

+# Directories
+scripts: contains all scripts
+data: contains preprocessed data
+config: configuration instructions and details

-# coms-6998-research
+# Environment
-Set up VM according to VM_config.txt.
-Install kaldi and it's dependencies according to kaldi_instructions.txt
+My VM instance was set up according to the details outlined in config/VM_config.txt kaldi and its dependencies were installed according to config/kaldi_instructions.txt